GermanZero-de/localzero-monitoring/README.md

 python manage.py dumpdata --settings=config.settings.local > e2e_tests/database/test_database.json
 ```

-On Windows (and possibly others): Check the diff of `e2e_tests/database/test_database.json`.
+On Windows (and possibly others): Check the diff of `e2e_tests/database/test_database.json` for any unexpected parts and adjust as necessary.
 Possibly use a formatter on the generated file.
-Check for special characters, e.g. German umlauts.

 ## Containerization and Deployment